RedHatInsights/catalog_tower_persister/README.md

 Catalog Tower Persister adds/updates/removes Ansible Tower objects in the Catalog Inventory database.
 It gets information about these objects in a compressed tar file from the Upload Service.
-Once the Catalog MQTT Client uploads the file, the Upload Service sends a message on the kafka topic **platform.upload.catalog** with the payload details and a URL to download the file.
+Once the Catalog Worker uploads the file, the Ingress Service sends a message on the kafka topic **platform.upload.catalog** with the payload details and a URL to download the file.

 Kafka Payload info